 Of course, this has little to do with the sound quality of the speaker.
 Rather, it means that the speaker will require more signal level to produce loudness.

-Greater signal levels means more signal gain.
-Amplifiers with excess clean gain can be rather pricey and so this low efficiency, though perhaps a minor detail in some instances, can end up costing more money when amplification is factored into the equation.
+Greater signal levels mean more signal gain.
+Amplifiers with excess clean gain can be rather pricey, so this low efficiency, though perhaps a minor detail in some instances, can end up costing more money when amplification is factored into the equation.

-All of this talk of efficiency leads to a grey area though, since a speaker with no enclosure, as we’ve discussed, would suffer from significant sound wave cancellation.
-So even though a sealed enclosure, in theory, is less efficient, it is likely to actually louder and most certainly sound better than a driver on its own.
+All of this talk of efficiency leads to a grey area, though, since a speaker with no enclosure, as we’ve discussed, would suffer from significant sound wave cancellation.
+So even though a sealed enclosure, in theory, is less efficient, it is likely to actually be louder and most certainly sounds better than a driver on its own.

 There are different types of sealed enclosures worth mentioning:

 - Simple (acoustic suspension): a simple sealed box behind the driver(s).